 The same workflows and mappings can be used for single object synchronization as for synchronization.
 The processing methods defined in the synchronization step are only executed during single object synchronization if the condition defined in the processing method is fulfilled and the synchronization and mapping directions for the object to process match.

 Individual objects can only be synchronized if the object is already present in the One Identity Manager database.
 The changes are applied to the mapped object properties.
-If a member list is belongs to one of these properties, then the entries in the allocation table will also be updated.
+If a member list is belongs to one of these properties, then the entries in the assignment table will also be updated.
 If the object is no longer present in the target system, then it is deleted from the One Identity Manager database.